Australia–United States relations: War on Terror

 Following the September 11 attacks, in which eleven Australian citizens were also killed, there was an enormous outpouring of sympathy from Australia for the United States.
 Prime Minister John Howard became one of President George W. Bush's strongest international supporters, and supported the United States in the invasion of Afghanistan in 2001 and the Iraq disarmament crisis in 2002–03.
 Howard, Defence Minister Robert Hill, and Chief of the Defense Force Peter Leahy agreed to participate in the U.S.-led invasion of Iraq through Operation Falconer in order to improve its relationship with the United States despite widespread domestic and international condemnation of the war.

-In 2004 the Bush Administration "fast tracked" a free trade agreement with Australia.
+In 2004 the Bush administration "fast tracked" a free trade agreement with Australia.
 The Sydney Morning Herald called the deal a "reward" for Australia's contribution of troops to the Iraq invasion.

 However, Australian Prime Minister Kevin Rudd indicated that the 550 Australian combat troops in Iraq would be removed by mid-2008.
 Despite this, there have been suggestions from the Australian government that might lead to an increase in numbers of Australian troops in Afghanistan to roughly 1,000.

 In 2011, during US President Obama's trip to Australia, it was announced that United States Marine Corps and United States Air Force units will be rotated through Australian Defence Force bases in northern Australia to conduct training.
 This deployment was criticised by an editorial in the Chinese state-run newspaper People's Daily and Indonesia's foreign minister, but welcomed by Australia's Prime Minister.
 A poll by the independent Lowy Institute think tank showed that a majority (55%) of Australians approving of the marine deployment and 59% supporting the overall military alliance between the two countries.

 In 2013, the US Air Force announced rotational deployments of fighter and tanker aircraft through Australia.

+Public opinion polls in 2025 showed more Australians support pursuing a more independent foreign policy than deepening the alliance with the United States (44% compared to 35%).